different55/RUFF/README.md

 it's easier to `go get` a tool than it is to hunt down Simon's website for the latest copy.

+Why use RUFF over something like Transfer.sh?
+Transfer.sh is fantastic for sharing files over the net, but you have to upload, wait for that, then wait on it to download on the destination.
+If you're sharing a WiFi network with your target device, it's a lot simpler and potentially MUCH faster to skip the middle man and chuck your file straight to its new home.

 ## Installation

 `go get git.tilde.town/diff/ruff`